Director questions PNP's campaign against his film in anti-insurgency drive

 The PNP and its anti-insurgency campaign

-The Philippine National Police and the Philippine Army in July resolved to intensify their joint campaign against the Communist Party of the Philippines and its armed arm New People’s Army on social media.
+The Philippine National Police and the Philippine Army in July resolved to intensify their joint campaign against the Communist Party of the Philippines and its armed wing, the New People’s Army, on social media.

 Some police personnel underwent a journalism training where they were taught to come up with concepts and content for infographics and social media cards aimed at combatting terrorism and insurgency.